 All of the U.S. has unique things to offer.
 With that, visiting places within driving distance is an affordable way to discover new places.
+You can have great adventures without derailing your debt management efforts.
 The West Coast has Seattle for coffee lovers and the artsy Portland, Oregon, and the eccentric attractions of Montana.
 The East Coast has beaches and boardwalks, and the South has the charming Helena, Georgia.
 It goes to show you don’t have to leave the country to have noteworthy experiences – points for summer travel on a budget!

 Consider traveling off-season.

 This might not work for everyone, but if you can get time off in the fall or winter, flights and hotels are much cheaper.
 There’s so much to enjoy locally or internationally for a good price.
 You could even get free accommodation as a house sitter, if you don’t mind doing tasks such as watering plants or walking pets.